-- £200k investment in the replacement of college's virtual server infrastructure. - £40k on replacing core network switches at Broadway. - £150k on 100 replacement edge network switches across campuses - £200k investment rolling out Wi-Fi 6 to all college campuses. - Full implementation of Microsoft Endpoint Manager offering full oversight of the entire computer estate through a single pane of glass. - Full overhaul of IT disaster recovery arrangements including a contract with a 3rd party & a 'break-glass' solution based at the Institute of Technology.
+- £200k investment in the replacement of College's virtual server infrastructure. - £40k on replacing core network switches at Broadway. - £150k on 100 replacement edge network switches across campuses - £200k investment rolling out Wi-Fi 6 to all college campuses. - Full implementation of Microsoft Endpoint Manager offering full oversight of the entire computer estate through a single pane of glass. - Full overhaul of IT disaster recovery arrangements.